nanderson815/Bamazon/README.md

 ![bamazon customer example](/readmeImages/bamazonCustomer.png)

 ### Bamazon Manager
-The manager of the store can View Products for sale, View Low Inventory, Add to Inventory, and Add a New Product by folling the prompts.
+The manager of the store can View Products for sale, View Low Inventory, Add to Inventory, and Add a New Product by following the prompts.
 Use `node bamazonManager.js` to launch the application.
 Follow the prompts to complete any of the tasks.

 ##### View Products
 ![bamazon manager example](/readmeImages/bamazonManager-view.png)